Tell Your Friends & Family Where to Go - And Stay - When Visiting

 Catch a Show

-Finding outdoor music festivals and holiday music in Chattanooga is almost too easy.
-Take them to a Broadway show at Memorial Auditorium, a concert at The Signal, catch a performance at the Chattanooga Theatre Centre, or head to a restaurant that offers live music during brunch like 1885 Grill in St Elmo or The Feed.
+Finding music, outdoor festivals, and holiday shows in Chattanooga is almost too easy.
+Take them to a Broadway show at Memorial Auditorium, a concert at The Signal, a great performance at the Chattanooga Theatre Centre, or a restaurant offering live music during brunch.
 There’s also an awesome Motorcar Festival in October featuring vintage cars, races, and more.

 Enjoy a Classy Cocktail

 Impress your visitors with an evening at one of Chattanooga’s most spectacular bars and local hotspots.
-Sip on a one-of-a-kind cocktail at, The Company speakeasy in The Kinley Chattanooga, Unknown Caller, or the Flying Squirrel.
-Or have your cocktail at a rooftop bar offering incredible views at Whiskey Thief or Paloma Bar de Tapas.
+Sip on a one-of-a-kind, exotic cocktail at Matilda Midnight at the Dwell Hotel, The Company speakeasy in The Kinley Chattanooga, Unknown Caller, or The Rosecomb.
+Or have your cocktail at a rooftop bar offering incredible views at Whiskey Thief or Paloma Bar de Tapas